beaskundu/java_module1/README.md

 🔟 Student Class and Display Info
 Description: Uses a class Student to store and display student details using object-oriented programming.
-Output: Enter student name: Talha Enter student age: 20 Enter student marks: 88.5
+Output: Enter student name: Beas Enter student age: 20 Enter student marks: 88.5

---- Student Details --- Name: Talha Age: 20 Marks: 88.5
+--- Student Details --- Name: Beas Age: 20 Marks: 88.5

 ⚙️ How to Run the Programs
 Save each code in a separate .java file with the same class name.